CodersSquad/c-matrix-multiplier/README.md

 `matA.dat` and `matB.dat` are located at:
 - [Classify Share](https://console.cloud.google.com/storage/browser/classify-share)

-Below you can see how data can be read/interpreted:
+Below you can see and example how data can be read/interpreted with a smaller dataset:

 ```
 # Data File                 # Matrix Representation